Marde's Blog

 Double peonies have full rows of petals covering the entire flower center.
 The center can only be seen in some cases when the flower is fully open.

-Varieties include: Mrs. F.D.
+Varieties of these Herbaceous Peonies include: Mrs. F.D.
 Roosevelt, Festiva Maxima, Sarah Bernhardt, Gardenia, Kansas, Henry Bockstoce, Dinner Plate, Edulis Superba, Princess Margaret.

 Recent Post …